 Before applying for admission to the Faculty of Medicine, all applicants should consult the most recent edition of the University's Undergraduate Prospectus.
-The Prospectus sets out the normal qualifications required for admission, describes the application procedure, summarises the degree regulations and courses offered, and gives general information about the University.
-It is available in most U.K. schools, online at www.glasgow.ac.uk/undergraduate/prospectus or it may be obtained from The Student Recruitment and Admissions Service, University of Glasgow, Glasgow G12 8QQ.
+The Prospectus sets out the normal qualifications required for admission, describes the application procedure, summarises the degree regulations and courses offered, and gives general available University.
+U.K. information about the lt is in most schools, online www.glasgow.ac.uk/undergraduate/prospectus or it may be obtained from The Student Recruitment and Admissions Service, University of Glasgow, Glasgow G12 8QQ.

-Information regarding the Higher Degrees of Doctor of Medicine, Doctor of Dental Surgery, Doctor of Philosophy, Master of Science (Medical Science), Doctor in Clinical Psychology (DClinPsy), Master of Public Health (MPH) and Master of Primary Care (MPC) is given in the 'Graduate Studies' section of the University Calendar.
+Information regarding the Higher Degree of Doctor of Dental Surgery (DDS) is given in the 'Graduate Studies' section of the University Calendar.

-IV UNDERGRADUATE DEGREES IN THE FACULTY OF MEDICINE
+III UNDERGRADUATE DEGREES IN THE FACULTY OF MEDICINE: DENTAL SCHOOL